mohamedaymankills/LS-implemention-/README.md

 MYLS is a custom implementation of the Unix ls command, designed to provide various options for listing directory contents.
 This project demonstrates proficiency in C programming, file system interactions, and command-line interface design.
 MYLS supports several listing formats and sorting options, allowing users to customize the output to their needs.

 ## Features
-File Listing: Display files and directories with various formatting options.
+File Listing: Display files and directories with various formatting options.\
-Sorting: Sort files by name, modification time, access time, and creation time.
+Sorting: Sort files by name, modification time, access time, and creation time.\
-Formatting: List files in long format, single column, or unsorted.
+Formatting: List files in long format, single column, or unsorted.\
-Hidden Files: Option to include or exclude hidden files.
+Hidden Files: Option to include or exclude hidden files.\
-Color Output: Supports colorized output for easier file type differentiation.
+Color Output: Supports colorized output for easier file type differentiation.\
+Multi options : ./MYLS -ladtcufi1

 ## Table of Contents
 Installation